 The difference in how IMAP and POP work

-The differences between POP and IMAP are evident when you look at their respective workflow processes.
+The differences between POP and IMAP are evident in their respective workflow processes.

 The POP3 Retrieval Process